vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 ### Step 2: Pools configuration

-In this step, you'll configure the pools used for the Gatling Enterprise injectors.
+In this step, you'll configure the pools used for the Gatling Enterprise load generators.

 Gatling Enterprise pools are available in the following regions: